OnlyJ22/StudyToWGU/CS 109/Ch6.md

   * Use returned values for primitive types if you want changes retained.
   * Use caution when modifying arrays — changes affect the original.

----

-Let me know when you're ready for the next topic.
-Here is your content on **Recursion in Java**, formatted in your structured layout:

----

 ### Section 9: Recursion in Java